List of Monster High characters: Spectra Vondergeist

 Spectra Vondergeist (voiced by Erin Fitzgerald in most projects, Valeria Rodriguez in the 2022 TV series) is the daughter of the Ghosts.
 She has purple hair, pale white skin, and blue eyes.
 She floats through walls and floors, capturing information on her coffin-shaped phone, and writing regularly to a "Ghostly Gossip" blog, which often gets entirely the wrong impression from things she overhears and sees.
 She has a pet ferret named Rhuen.
 Spectra was designed by Monster High creator, Garrett Sander.
 Her doll was released in 2011.

-In the 2022 reboot, the Vondergeists are legendary family of haunting ghosts, and Spectra is their latest descendant.
-Growing up in the spooky side of Hauntlywood with her "ghoul-ma" (grandmother), she's determined to live up to her family name by becoming a natural at scaring others.
-When she's not doing that, she's the typical always-texting-on-her-phone teenager; she is with her phone all the time, but is nice with her friends.
-She is Finnegan Wake's love interest.
+In the 2022 reboot, Spectra is the descendant of a family of haunting ghosts.
+Growing up in the spooky side of Hauntlywood with her "ghoul-ma" (grandmother), she is determined to live up to her family name by becoming a natural at scaring others.